 - Consider sending a thank-you note to the teacher and any other educator who took the time to attend the conference.

-During the entire process, keep in mind that you and your child's teacher should have the same goal in mind: To help your child succeed in school./p>
+Keep in mind that you and your child's teacher have the same goal: To help your child succeed in school.